master4x/easy-contact-form/README.md

 _Parts of this work contain files out of forums_

 #### License
-This code is under MIT licence, you can find the complete file here: www.mylicencefile.com
+This code is under MIT license.

 Copyright 2020 github.com/master4x